 Segment your items into three categories based on their value and stock volume – low, moderate, or high.
 This allows you to prioritize the re-ordering and stock reviews for A-category items over low-value inventory in groups B and C.

-Category C: items of higher volume but lower value, which require less reordering and oversight.
-Category B are your moderate sellers that need moderate attention.
+Category C: items of higher volume but lower value, which requires less reordering and oversight.
+Category B is your moderate sellers that need moderate attention.

 Thinking of inventory in terms of its priority can help you gain clarity into how best to manage it at scale, and how best to reorder.

 4. Forecast Your Demand